Drill: History

+The screw pump is the oldest positive displacement pump.
+The first records of a water screw, or screw pump, date back to Hellenistic Egypt before the 3rd century BC.
+The Egyptian screw, used to lift water from the Nile, was composed of tubes wound round a cylinder; as the entire unit rotates, water is lifted within the spiral tube to the higher elevation.
+A later screw pump design from Egypt had a spiral groove cut on the outside of a solid wooden cylinder and then the cylinder was covered by boards or sheets of metal closely covering the surfaces between the grooves.

-In the East, churn drills were invented as early as 221 BC during the Chinese Qin Dynasty, capable of reaching a depth of 1500 m.
+In the East, churn drills were invented as early as 221 BC during the Chinese Qin dynasty, capable of reaching a depth of 1500 m.
 Churn drills in ancient China were built of wood and labor-intensive, but were able to go through solid rock.
 The churn drill appears in Europe during the 12th century.
-In 1835 Isaac Singer is reported to have built a steam powered churn drill based on the method the Chinese used.
+In 1835 Isaac Singer is reported to have built a steam powered churn drill based on the method the Chinese of a rod tipped with a bit.
 Also worth briefly discussing are the early drill presses; they were machine tools that derived from bow-drills but were powered by windmills or water wheels.
 Drill presses consisted of the powered drills that could be raised or lowered into a material, allowing for less force by the user.

+In 1813 Richard Trevithick designed a steam-driven rotary drill, also the first drill to be powered by steam.
+In 1848 J.J.
+Couch invented the first pneumatic percussion drill.